Goldwind: Operations

 The company also provides wind power technology services, investment and sale of wind power projects and technology transfer service.

 Goldwind Americas, a wholly owned subsidiary of Goldwind Science & Technology, Co., Ltd., is based in Chicago, Illinois, and currently employs approximately 100 individuals.
 Goldwind Americas (Goldwind USA, Inc.) has installed approximately 500 MW of PMDD turbines.
 In 2016 and 2017, Goldwind acquired two Texas projects totaling a combined capacity of 300 MW.
 Once constructed, the Rattlesnake Wind Project and Heart of Texas Wind Project will be Goldwind's largest U.S. projects to date.
 In 2017, Goldwind obtained $140m in tax equity financing commitments from a unit of Berkshire Hathaway Energy and Citi for its 160MW Rattlesnake wind project in central Texas – easily the most financing of US origin yet secured by a Chinese turbine OEM in the U.S. market.
 Goldwind Americas also manages and operates the company's Panamanian team, which oversees the Penonome I and Penonome II wind farms totaling 270 MW, and the Chilean service operations team.

+Goldwind Australia

-Goldwind Australia is the Australian subsidiary that owns and operates both wind and solar energy farms in Australia.
+Goldwind Australia is the Australian subsidiary that markets and sells Goldwind wind and BESS products in Australia.
+Goldwind Australia also operates as a developer and operator of its own wind and solar energy farms in Australia.